Sunday, June 30, 2024

 • I would also like to personally thank Cote Gamers for going the extra mile - despite the nasty intentions of the French postal service!
 Click here for all their other Atari ST products.

-I look forward to getting my teeth into this game and hopefully, I'll learn a thing or two.
-However, at the moment, I have no idea what's going on and have lost every game (no change there then).
+I look forward to getting my teeth into this game and hopefully, learning a thing or two.
+However, I have no idea what's going on and have lost every game (no change there then).
 Yeah, I have a mountain to climb!!

 Okay, wanna see what's inside the box?
 Of course, you do so carry on scrolling...